Christian Concern: Notable campaigns

 In 2021, Christian Concern and the Christian Legal Centre supported Seyi Omooba in her legal case against the Curve Theatre in Leicester and her former agency (Global Artists), where she alleged religious discrimination, harassment and breach of contract.
 The case was dismissed.

-Briefly, Omooba accepted the part of Celie in the Curve’s production of The Colour Purple, a part that includes portrayal of a lesbian relationship in the original book and dramatisations of it.
+Briefly, Omooba accepted the part of Celie in the Curve's production of The Colour Purple, a part that includes portrayal of a lesbian relationship in the original book and dramatisations of it.
 Problems arose when homophobic posts by Omooba from 2014 threatened boycott of the production.
-Many inconsistencies in Omooba’s case include that she was unaware that the directors expected Celie to be played as a lesbian, despite that being a central element of the narrative and that Omooba had appeared in the 2017 Cadogan Hall British Theatre Academy production of The Colour Purple (not as Celie, but as Nettie - a part for which she received high praise).
+Many inconsistencies in Omooba's case include that she was unaware that the directors expected Celie to be played as a lesbian, despite that being a central element of the narrative and that Omooba had appeared in the 2017 Cadogan Hall British Theatre Academy production of The Colour Purple (not as Celie, but as Nettie - a part for which she received high praise).
 Further to this, she had read the script before accepting the part.

 In February 2021, when the case was dismissed, with costs awarded to the Curve Theatre, Seyi Omooba was said to be considering an appeal against the judgement.
+Omooba appealed her case to the High Court of Justice, but in March 2024, the Court ruled against her appeal.
+Omooba's lawyers stated that they would appeal her case to the Court of Appeal.